ArjaanBuijk/CarND_Advanced_Lane_Lines/writeup_report.md

 # 9. Summary

 Overall, it was an interesting exercise that forced me to explore a lot of new things.
 In the end I feel that something basic is still missing in my logic to deal with shadows and very bright spots that obscure the yellow and white lanes.
-When adding logic to deal with one issue, it tends to break the logic for another, and it feels a bit like playing whack-a-mole.
+When adding logic to deal with one issue, it tends to break the logic for the other, and it feels a bit like playing whack-a-mole...